Source code for simvx.core.event_bus

 Two dispatch modes:

-calling thread before ``emit`` returns.
+the calling thread before ``publish`` returns.

-call this once per frame).
+:meth:`flush_deferred` is called (typically once per frame).

 Threading: the bus assumes a single-threaded engine.
 There are no locks.